mathworks/toolboxdesign/MEX.md

 └───buildfile.m
 ```

-## Using GitHub Actions to Automate Builds
+## Automating Builds with GitHub Actions
 **TBD**

 ## Conclusion

-Following these best practices ensures a robust, maintainable, and user-friendly MATLAB toolbox that leverages the power of MEX files.
-By organizing your project structure, automating builds, and managing dependencies effectively, you can focus on delivering high-performance solutions to your users.
+By following to these best practices, you'll create a robust, maintainable, and user-friendly MATLAB toolbox that harnesses the full potential of MEX files.
+Through effective project structure organization, build automation, and dependency management, you can focus on delivering great solutions to your users.

-For more details, suggestions, or to contribute, feel free to [open an issue](https://github.com/mathworks/toolboxdesign/issues/new/choose).
+We welcome your input!
+For further details, suggestions, or to contribute, please [open an issue](https://github.com/mathworks/toolboxdesign/issues/new/choose).

 ---
 [![CC-BY-4.0](images/cc-by-40.png)](https://creativecommons.org/licenses/by/4.0/)